mahmudsfu/VHARG-Documentation/ESP_Mahmud/readme_vei.md

 # VEI_BulkVolume_Mass Class

 The `VEI_BulkVolume_Mass` class provides a robust framework for analyzing and calculating volcanic bulk volumes and masses across various VEI (Volcanic Explosivity Index) levels.
-By incorporating both deterministic and probabilistic approaches, this class supports advanced Bayesian updates for density estimation and offers visualization and export tools for effective data analysis and reporting.
+By incorporating both empirical and probabilistic approaches, this class supports advanced Bayesian updates for density estimation and offers visualization and export tools for effective data analysis and reporting.

 ## Key Features
-- **Comprehensive Volume and Mass Calculations**: Supports deterministic and probabilistic bulk volume estimation with detailed analysis.
+- **Comprehensive Volume and Mass Calculations**: Supports empirical and probabilistic bulk volume estimation with detailed analysis.
 - **Bayesian Density Updating**: Implements Bayesian probability methods to refine density bounds using predefined or user-specified data.
 - **Advanced Visualization**: Creates histograms, KDE plots, boxplots, and percentile bands for detailed data insights.
 - **Export Capabilities**: Facilitates exporting of results to CSV and PDF formats for further analysis and documentation.